 - A Phase I Study of GDC-0927 in Postmenopausal Women with Locally Advanced or Metastatic Estrogen Receptor-Positive Breast Cancer

 - A Phase IB Study of Abemaciclib plus Hormonal Therapy in Women with Hormone Receptor-Positive, HER2-Negative Metastatic Breast Cancer

-- A Phase IB Study of BYL719 plus Everolimus in Patients with Advanced Cancers
+- A Phase II Study of Abemaciclib plus Pembrolizumab Immunotherapy for Patients with Metastatic Breast Cancer

 - A Phase II Study of Abemaciclib plus Trastuzumab versus Trastuzumab with Standard Chemotherapy in Patients with Advanced Breast Cancer